langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   ```

 - The select statement makes it trivial to present a numbered list to the user on `STDERR`, from which they may make a
   choice.
-Don't forget to provide an "exit" or "finished" choice, though Ctrl-D will end the `select` and empty input
+Don't forget to provide an "exit" or "finished" choice, though `<Ctrl> + d` will end the `select` and empty
-  will print the menu again.
+  input will print the menu again.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)

 - The number the user typed is returned in `$REPLY`, and the value of that entry is returned in the variable you